camunda/camunda-docs/versioned_docs/version-8.5/reference/announcements.md

 ### Camunda SaaS: New generation naming scheme

-With the Camunda 8.5.0 release, the generation naming scheme in Camunda 8 will change and no longer include the patch version.
+With the April release, the generation naming scheme in Camunda 8 will change and no longer include the patch version.

-The new naming scheme used for the Camunda 8.5 generations will be `Camunda <Major>.<Minor>+gen<N>`, where `N` is incremented with every atomic change to the component version set.
+The new naming scheme used for all Camunda SaaS generations created after April 2024 will be `Camunda <Major>.<Minor>+gen<N>`, where `N` is incremented with every atomic change to the component version set.
+Existing generations will not be renamed.

+For patch releases to existing generations, `N` will be set to the latest patch level plus 1.
+So for example: when `Camunda 8.4.5` is the current generation name, the following patch will be released as `Camunda 8.4+gen6`.

 This was done to decouple the generation name from the particular patch level of the components it contains, as some component versions like Connectors are decoupled from other components.